Sébastien Ogier: 2013

-Sébastien Ogier made his comeback on the top spot of the podium in Italy, beating Thierry Neuville and Jari-Matti Latvala.
+Ogier made his comeback on the top spot of the podium in Italy, beating Thierry Neuville and Jari-Matti Latvala.
 For the first time in his career, he dominated a rally from the first stage to the last one.
 He also took another win in the Power Stage.

-His winning series went on in Finland, despite his co-driver's shoulder injury.
+Ogier's winning series went on in Finland, despite his co-driver's shoulder injury.
 He took the first victory of his career in this rally by winning more than half of the stages – and in particular the legendary Ouninpohja of which he beat the record.
 With two more points in the Power Stage, he extended his lead at the top of the world championship standings.

-In Germany, Sébastien Ogier already had an opportunity to secure the title.
+In Germany, Ogier already had an opportunity to secure the title.
 However he broke his front-left suspension missing a braking point during the first leg.
 Back on the road the following day, he climbed from 47th to 17th in the overall standings and took another Power Stage win.
-With Thierry Neuville second and Jari-Matti Latvala seventh, Sébastien Ogier came closer to the title.
-In Australia he had real chances to become champion.
+With Thierry Neuville second and Jari-Matti Latvala seventh, Ogier came closer to the title.
+In Australia, he had real chances to become champion.
 However, despite a thrilling race, 19 stage wins out of 22, he lost the title in the last stage: as Hirvonen punctured a tyre, Neuville took second place and Ogier therefore missed the title for one point.

-Sébastien Ogier eventually won the 2013 championship in the first stage of Rally France (which happened to be the bonus-points-rewarding Power Stage) because second-placed Thierry Neuville couldn't catch Ogier anymore even with rally wins.
+Ogier eventually won the 2013 championship in the first stage of Rally France (which happened to be the bonus-points-rewarding Power Stage) because second-placed Thierry Neuville could not catch Ogier anymore even with rally wins.
 The Frenchman ended the season with some more victories in France, Spain and, for the first time in his career, Wales.

-He ended the season with 9 wins, 11 podiums, 111 special stages wins (46,83% of the season), 7 Power Stages wins and a total number of 28 points grabbed in these particular stages, and a total of 290 points in the championship, a record for WRC.
+Ogier ended the season with nine wins, 11 podiums, 111 special stages wins (46,83% of the season), seven Power Stages wins and a total number of 28 points grabbed in these particular stages, and a total of 290 points in the championship, a record for WRC.